martl/fbw17/javascript/objects-classes-summary/README.md

    1. [x] X: key, Y: value,
    1. [ ] X: value, Y: object

+### Definition I: Object literals

+Object literals are sets of key value pairs denoted by the `{}` signs.

-1. Order the following lines, to create a car object:
+2. Order the following lines, to create a car object:

    0. }
    1. wheels: 4,